 My apple repertoire was limited before I moved to New England.
-I grew up in Colorado, I can be excused for not knowing that there was more than Red Delicious – which I never liked.
-But New Englanders (and I suspect those who live in other apple growing regions as well), all know their distinctive favorites and the more obscure and rare the variety, the more ‘Yankee cachet’ your selection brings.
+I grew up in Colorado, so I think I’m excused for not knowing there was more than Red Delicious. (which I never liked).
+But New Englanders (and I suspect those who live in other heirloom and heritage apple growing regions as well), all know their distinctive favorites and the more obscure and rare the apple variety, the more ‘Yankee cachet’ your selection brings.
 Supporting the growers of regional heirloom fruit is not just a way to flex your insider status and upgrade your pie making – but it also supports valuable biodiversity.
 You could even plant your own heirloom apple trees (they are beautiful in the garden and easy to grow!).

-If you are interested to grow your own heirloom apples, propagation material and trees are available from these fine growers:
+To grow your own heirloom apples you will need propagation material and trees.
+Find all the supplies from these fine growers:

 - Fedco Seeds – Waterville, Maine